 A few weeks ago I was momentarily befuddled when I saw Laura Jane Grace singing with Miley Cyrus on youtube.
 I knew that I KNEW the voice but had to google the name to place it.
 Raising two kids and not being on the internet I had lost track of the punk rock scene for about 10 years so I was more thrown off that she was playing with Miley Cyrus than I was over the fact that the guy from Against Me! is a woman now.
 Yesterday on the Marc Maron podcast I heard the story of her transformation from champion of DIY punk rock to a big label recording artist.
-It was the story I expected to hear and altogether understandable.
+It was the same old story I expected to hear and altogether understandable.
 However, I was thrown for a loop when she said, “people in the punk scene are kind of homophobic in general.”
 Really??!
 I guess I wouldn’t know first hand but from my memory the punk scene was almost militantly pro gay.
 Punks made fun of Green Day for wearing eyeliner??
 That would have been so absurd and stupid that I think I would have remembered the halfwit who uttered such an inanity.
 Of course, I was living in the Bay Area, things may have been different in Florida.

 The wife told me today that instead of writing about beer I should start a blog called “This interview is over!”
 Where I interview people until they don’t want to talk to me anymore.
 I thought it was a bizarre suggestion to make. (???)
 She explained that whenever I talk to people I ask very awkward and inappropriate questions and that I tend to make most people uncomfortable.
 Then she mentioned a few times where I did this in front of her recently.